ee-jackson/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in the ecological and evolutionary responses of communities in the conext of envrionmental change.
+bio: Interested in the ecological and evolutionary responses of of communities in the context of envrionmental change.

 interests:
 - Community Ecology
-- Eco-evo
+- Eco‐evolutionary Dynamics
 - Global Change

 education: